 - It is not recommended that you can fish in quart jars.

 - Salmon should not be cooked first.
-Pour hot water over salmon and scrape dark color from skin.
+Pour hot water over the salmon and scrape any color from the skin.

-- Process pint jars for 20 minutes, quart jars for 25 minutes.
+- Process pint jars for 20 minutes, and quart jars for 25 minutes.

-- Skim all fat from stock before canning.
+- Skim all fat from the stock before canning.

-Allow steam to escape for 10 minutes, then place the weighted gauge in place (if this applies to your canner).
+Allow the steam to escape for 10 minutes, then place the weighted gauge in place (if this applies to your canner).
 Wait for the pressure to build up, causing the gauge to jiggle.
 Begin timing at this point.
 The gauge should jiggle 3 times per minute or slightly more.
-If it is jiggling a lot more than this, slowly adjust the heat down.
+If it is jiggling a lot more than this, slowly lower the heat.

 Tips and Hints: